cherianyit/AdventuresInOlumal/Tum Nus - Level 6.md

 	- Grants enlarge condition (grow size by 1)
 - Potion of Ethereal Nature
 	- For 3 turns/30 seconds become ethereal and have the ability to pass through any substance except lead
-- Potion of grave vigil
-	- Lasts for an hour and gives advantage on death saving throws
 - Potion of clarity
 	- Gives advantage on intelligence checks and saving throws
 - Bottle of Breath [Shroud]
 - Potion of Possibility [Kohoku]
-- Sandy Coloured Potion
+- Potion of Speed [Ugla]

+## Items requiring investigation
+- 1 bottle of milky, cummy fluid that glitters brightly
+	- From Cillan's desk
+- Black Amulet
+	- From Cillan's desk
+	- Caused Ugla to be possessed when he touched it
+	- Baloney is able to pick it up and not get possessed (he rolled well) and the Amulet speaks infernal in Baloney's mind

 ## Money
 - CP:
 - SP: 203
-- GP: 1186
+- GP: 6216
-- PP: 336
+- PP: 456

 # Feats/Abilities
 ## Passive